mathmerizing/MultigridPython/docs/source/basics.rst

 ^^^^^^^^^^^^

-In the following, we are describing the geometric multigrid method, which for certain problems yields an iterative solver for linear equations with optimal time complexity, i.e. the solver returns a solution to a PDE in :math:`O(n_{\text{DoFs}})` arithmetic operations.
+In the following, we are describing the geometric multigrid method, which for certain problems yields an iterative solver with optimal time complexity, i.e. the solver returns a solution to a PDE in :math:`O(n_{\text{DoFs}})` arithmetic operations.
 We will show that this can also be achieved for some convection-diffusion equations on uniformly refined triangular